statelyai/xstate/docs/guides/models.md

   {
     actions: {
       assignAge: userModel.assign((_, event) => {
-        // the event cannot be inferred automatically, so we check manually if (event.type !== 'updateAge') {
+        // the event cannot be inferred automatically here, so we check it manually if (event.type !== 'updateAge') {
           return {};
         }